Techmonkeys-se/deploy-k8s/README.md

 ## Requirements
 ------------

-A deploy server with RHEL 8+ with ansible installed, a user with ssh-keys and ssh-key access to all nodes and sudo access (need flags "--become-user root --ask-becom-pass") or ssh as root directly where you are going to deploy k8s on.
+A deploy server with RHEL 8+ with ansible installed, a user with ssh-keys and ssh-key access to all nodes and sudo access (need flags "--become-user root --ask-become-pass") or ssh as root directly where you are going to deploy k8s on.

 ## Preparations
 --------------